 |Log-in / log-out data||IP address of account login / logouts|

 |IP address logs for interactions (for a specified period only)|

 Each request must clearly specify the type of data requested and the legal basis for requesting it.
 If the request does not meet the applicable legal requirements for the requested data (as listed in Section 3 below), the data will not be disclosed.
 This is in particular the case for requests relating to content data (which generally require a domestic court / judicial order, warrant or equivalent).

 3. Requirements When Making a Request

-Each request must be dated and include the following information:
+Each request must be signed, dated, sent on law enforcement letterhead and include the following information: